 Domain: E31 Document Range: E1 CRM Entity

 Subproperty of: E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity
+P67 refers to (is referred to by): E1 CRM Entity character, in the scholarly or scientific sense.

 Scope note: This property describes the CRM Entities documented by instances of E31 Document.